MEGA65/open-roms/CONFIG.md

 Adds support for DolphinDOS fast protocol to the IEC bus, using UserPort cable.

-Needs some space in KERNAL segment.
+Needs about 160 buytes in KERNAL segment.
 If unsure - enable.

 ### `CONFIG_IEC_DOLPHINDOS_FAST`